ajdawson/windspharm/source/intro.rst

 Regardless of which interface you use, the basic usage is the same.
 All computation is handled by the :py:class:`windspharm.standard.VectorWind` or :py:class:`windspharm.metadata.VectorWind` classes.
 These classes are initialized with global vector wind components.
 Method calls are then used to return quantities of interest.

-The following is a very simple example which computes the streamfunction and vorticity associated with a global vector wind field using the `standard` interface:
+The following is a very simple illustrative example which computes the streamfunction and vorticity associated with a global vector wind field using the `metadata` interface:

 .. code-block:: python

-   import numpy as np
+   import cdms2
-   from windspharm.standard import VectorWind
+   from windspharm.metadata import VectorWind

-   # The eastward and northward components of the vector wind on an
-   # equally-spaced global grid.
+   # Read u and v wind components from file.
+   ncin = cdms2.open('uv_components.nc')
-   u = ...
+   u = ncin('u')
-   v = ...
+   v = ncin('v')
+   ncin.close()

    # Create an instance of the VectorWind class to do the computations.
-   w = VectorWind(u, v, gridtype='regular')
+   w = VectorWind(u, v)

    # Call methods to compute streamfunction and relative vorticity.
    psi = w.streamfunction()